LenaChestnut/cv-generator/README.md

 ## Personal goals

+Getting comfortable with:

-Getting comfortable with writing unit tests for React apps using Jest and react-testing library.
+-   writing unit tests for React apps using Jest and react-testing library
+-   using class components

 Resources: